USUSOC/ususoc.github.io/_pages/doc_free-resources.md

 [Metasploit Unleashed](https://www.offsec.com/metasploit-unleashed/)

 ### PenTester Lab
 PentesterLab offers a platform that provides hands-on, practical exercises focused on web security and penetration testing.
 While they offer some paid content, they also have free exercises covering topics like SQL injection, cross-site scripting (XSS), and more.
-These exercises give you a chance to practice real-world scenarios in a controlled environment
+These exercises give you a chance to practice real-world scenarios in a controlled environment.

 [PenTester Lab](https://pentesterlab.com/exercises)